 According to the man himself, cookies are named after the computer science term “magic cookie,” as discovered by Clouseau on Google Answers.
 The Jargon File describes a magic cookie as “something passed between routines or programs that enables the receiver to perform some operation; a capability ticket or opaque identifier.”

 As anyone who has ever added something to their digital shopping cart and then left the site, only return and buy that item a few days later knows: a cookie was then, and is still, a supremely useful way to track user behaviour across a site and increase functionality.

 Holtman, of course, was right about the use of third-party cookies and the bad publicity they’ve generated over the years.
-And, he was right about it in that moment; just as he was predicting 3P Cookies, Doubleclick was rolling out one of their first uses, in exactly the way Holtman was warning against.
+And, he was right about it in that moment; just as he was predicting third-party cookies, Doubleclick was rolling out one of their first uses, in exactly the way Holtman was warning against.

 I guess it’s fitting that Google, Doubleclick’s parent company (acquired 2007), who effectively invented third-party cookies, will be the one who finally kills them off.
 They have had a great 25 year run.

-Billions of user sessions, trillions of ads served… we will miss 3P cookies when Google Chrome throws it out the door next year!
+Billions of user sessions, trillions of ads served… we will miss third-party cookies when Google Chrome throws it out the door next year!
 You’ll see!
 Cookies ARE the internet!
 There is no internet without cookies!
-We’d still be using carrier pigeons if it weren’t for 3P…
+We’d still be using carrier pigeons if it weren’t for third-party…

-I will no longer have to deal with it in 10-14 months.
+- I will no longer have to deal with it starting in 2023 or so.